N2WU/BSat_Release/README.md

 3. The TNC has the correct commands programmed ("RELEASE BALLOON" and "RESET BALLOON")

 TNC_example.ino also works to test the mechanism before testing the actual TNC.
 Connect the arduino to the nRF24 using the link above.
 Wire a pushbutton to pins 2 and 7 each.

+**June 21**
+I just built and tested the circuit with two nRF-enabled arduinos.
+I added minor bugfixes.
+I also eliminated a pushbutton in the TNC_example.ino script, so now it just cycles between release and reset.
+Upon installation, the servo position must be confirmed so that "release" actually releases the payloadm etc.